kreuz1995/AI-powered-Roadscene-Segmentation-for-Safer-Urban-Navigation-with-a-special-focus-on-Sidewalks/Readme.md

+# A Project on Roadscene Segmentation with a special focus on Sidewalks (Class 16).
 This is the folder that contains the file for training a new model.

 There are 6 folders in this location.